RobinStamer/Lunar-Rebuild--Exalted--not-Code-/castes.md

 #Changing Moon

- * Perception and Wits
+ * Dexterity, Appearance, Perception and Wits
- * Starts with an element knack
+ * Starts with the deamon knack
  * A silver light in constant flux, occasionally displaying phases of the moon

 #Crescent Moon

- * Manipulation and Wits
+ * Strength, Manipulation, Appearance and Wits
  * Starts with Fae knack
  * Absolutely trustworthy, at no point do they out-right lie, cheat, steal always giving full truths, and never hiding behind a grin